HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/install_upgrade_plan_supported_paths/Install_upgrade_customers_Portal_85_Java_SDK7.md

     - Windows: `<profile_root>\PortalServer\bin\applyCF.bat -DPortalAdminPwd=<password> -DWasPassword=<password>`

-Lastly, validate if the server has been updated to CF17 and all is well.
+Validate if the server has been updated to CF17.
 Log in and check the about HCL Portal and see if it says CF17.

 ## Use Installation Manager to upgrade HCL Portal 8.5 to HCL Portal 9.5